simasdev/faceg/README.md

 Provided directory will be searched for image files.

-- Images that do not contain face will be copied to a new folder called 'FaceNotFound'
+- Images that do not contain face will be copied to a new folder called 'FaceNotDetected'
 - Images with a face that was found in more than one photo will be copied to a new folder called 'People_[n]'
 - Images with a face that was found only once will be copied to a new folder called 'Person_[n]'